News on field service management and optimization

 1. Remote Maintenance: A Performance Lever

-Thanks to tools like Cadulis, connected to Speakylink, it is possible to resolve certain breakdowns without sending a technician on site.
-A local team, guided by a remote expert, can thus perform simple diagnostics and repairs.
-This enables:
+Thanks to tools like Cadulis, connected to Speakylink, it is possible to resolve certain breakdowns without dispatching a technician.
+A local team, guided by a remote expert, can thus carry out simple diagnostics and repairs.
+This allows for:

-• Expertise accessible everywhere: a qualified technician can supervise interventions remotely.
+• Expertise accessible anywhere: a qualified technician can supervise interventions remotely.

-• Improved customer satisfaction by speeding up breakdown resolution times.
+• Improved customer satisfaction by speeding up resolution times for breakdowns.

 2. Integration of Connected Tools (IoT) and Advanced Analytics

-The Internet of Things (IoT) and data analysis make it possible to anticipate failures before they occur.
+The Internet of Things (IoT) and data analytics make it possible to anticipate failures before they occur.
 By integrating these technologies with solutions like Cadulis, companies can:

-• Optimize resource utilization by sending the right technician at the right time.
+• Optimize resource usage by sending the right technician at the right time.

 • Automate data collection and facilitate its exploitation.